skubotics/image-compress/README.md

 # Console Based Image Compressor

+## How to Use?

+Place your images to be compressed in the `images` folder and execute the `ic.js` file to get the compressed images in the `compressed-images` folder.
+Follow the menu questions asked in the console to choose file type and compression rate according to your use.

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and NPM installed in your environement.

 ### Node
 - #### Node installation on Windows